strawberry-graphql/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve the Strawberry GraphQL library
+about: Create a bug report to help us improve
 ---
 <!-- Provide a general summary of the bug in the title above. -->